TWA Flight 159: Aftermath

-The National Transportation Safety Board (NTSB) investigated the accident.
+The NTSB investigated the accident.
 Although the tail of the Delta DC-9 was several feet from the runway, the NTSB determined that DAL 379's engines were still operating at idle when Flight 159 attempted to take off, and DAL 379's idling jet engines were directing hot jet exhaust over the runway.
-The NTSB determined that neither Federal Aviation Administration (FAA) regulations nor the Terminal Air Traffic Control Procedures Manual defined the phrase "clear of the runway," and found that the pilots of each plane and the air traffic controller each had their own slightly different definition of the term.
+The NTSB determined that neither FAA regulations nor the Terminal Air Traffic Control Procedures Manual defined the phrase "clear of the runway," and found that the pilots of each plane and the air traffic controller each had their own slightly different definition of the term.
 The NTSB concluded that DAL 379 was not actually "clear of the runway" because its jet exhaust continued to pose a hazard to aircraft attempting to use runway 27L.

 The jet blast from DAL 379 caused a compressor stall in Flight 159's number four engine.
 The compressor stall caused a loud noise heard by the pilots, and the jet blast caused a movement of the Boeing 707's flight controls during the takeoff.
 The 707 did not make contact with the DC-9, but the noise and movement convinced the first officer that a collision had occurred.
 The NTSB concluded that the first officer's decision to abort was reasonable under the circumstances.